greco-project/pvcompare/docs/pv_validation.rst

     :alt: Validation of DHI .
     :align: center

-    Yearly energy yield of DHI for three locations and three weather data sets.
+    Yearly energy yield of DHI for three locations and three weather data sets for 2014.

+The ERA5 data shows higher DHI for northern countries (Berlin, Oslo), while it is in great accordance with the other data sets for Madrid.
+While the offset for Oslo is still in an accepted error margin, the offset for Berlin falls out.
+Nevertheless, this offset is accepted in our simulations, because the DHI plays a secondary role for PV performance.